raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 To avoid excessive traffic the server MUST NOT send a Keepalive message (either a response to a client-initiated request, or a server-initiated message) with an inactivity timeout value less than ten seconds.
-If a client receives an Keepalive message specifying an inactivity timeout value less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a client receives a Keepalive message specifying an inactivity timeout value less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-## The Keepalive Interval
+## The Keepalive Interval {#keepalivetimer}

 The purpose of the keepalive interval is to manage the generation of sufficient messages to maintain state in middle-boxes (such at NAT gateways